 Although some healthcare providers may prescribe these drugs for extended periods, not many research studies have looked at how safe and effective they are for long-term use.

-In addition to safety concerns, weight regain is one of the biggest issues critics voice in using drugs like Ozempic and Wegovy for weight loss.
-Some researchers have highlighted findings that have shown that people tend to regain all of the weight they lost after stopping these drugs.
+In addition to some safety concerns, weight regain is one of the biggest issues critics voice in using drugs like Ozempic and Wegovy for weight loss.
+Some researchers have highlighted post-treatment study findings that have shown that people tend to suffer from a high risk of weight regain after stopping these drugs.
+However, research has also shown that if people integrate lifestyle habits while taking the medication and maintain those lifestyle habits, they are less likely to regain weight when they get off.
+Working 1:1 with a credentialed expert like a registered dietitian or nutritionist can help you set, maintain, and adjust your health goals for the best weight loss success here.

-Earlier versions of GLP-1 drugs such as exanetide (Byetta) increased the risk for pancreatic cancer or certain types of thyroid cancer and even instances of autoimmunity.
-Research on this topic is currently still ongoing, however, and it may take time to determine what the long-term effects of these drugs are.
+Earlier versions of GLP-1 drugs, such as exenatide (Byetta), increased the risk for pancreatic cancer or certain types of thyroid cancer and even instances of autoimmunity.
+Research on this topic is still ongoing, however, and it may take time to determine the long-term effects of these drugs.

 What are the Dangers of Taking Ozempic or Wegovy?

-According to the FDA, Wegovy is indicated for chronic weight management in patients with a BMI of 27 kg/m2 or greater who have at least one weight-related ailment or in patients with a BMI of 30 kg/m2 or greater.
+According to the FDA, Wegovy is indicated for chronic weight management in patients with a body mass index (BMI) of 27 kg/m2 or greater who have at least one weight-related ailment or in patients with a BMI of 30 kg/m2 or greater.

 Some researchers believe those who have a goal for more significant weight loss may be relatively better candidates for prescription weight loss drugs compared to those with more modest weight loss goals.
 But what about the side effects of using drugs like Ozempic or Wegovy?